 When I interviewed for my first job as a nanny, I said I was going to a private art school for college.
-I thought the family wouldn’t hire me if they knew the truth: that I went to a community college.
+I thought the family wouldn’t hire me if they knew the truth: I was a student at a community college.
 Looking back, it probably wouldn’t have made a difference to them, but at the time I was sure the words “community college” would make them think the worst about me: that I was lazy, stupid, or a fuckup (or all three).

 I didn’t develop these ideas about community college on my own.
-I went to an all-girls religious high school that emphasized Jewish subjects and only reserved two hours a day for the basics: English, math, and history (we didn’t get any science instruction at all).
-The school dissuaded us from attending university altogether, believing we should attend seminary in Israel and get married instead.
+I went to an all-girls religious high school that emphasized Jewish subjects and reserved just two hours a day for the basics: English, math, and history (we didn’t get any science instruction at all).
+The school dissuaded us from applying to college altogether, believing we should attend seminary in Israel and get married instead.
 I always knew I wanted to go to college, but I didn’t really understand the difference between a community college, a state college, and a private four-year school.
-It was only after I dropped out of high school, left my orthodox community, and put on my first pair of pants (gasp!), that I realized I was woefully unprepared for entry to a private nonprofit university (which is what most people in the United States mean when they say “college”).
+It was only after I dropped out of high school, left my orthodox community, and put on my first pair of pants (gasp!) that I realized how woefully unprepared I was for entry to a private nonprofit university (which is what most people in the United States mean when they say “college”).

 When I started taking classes at my community college, I was thrilled to be there.
 I was that girl who shows up bright-eyed to class on the first day and sits in the front row with a semester’s worth of reading stacked in front of her, raising her hand to answer every single question.
 I was very proud to be at my school, and I loved talking about it—at first.
 After a while, I noticed that when I went to parties thrown by kids from fancy four-year schools, as soon as I mentioned my school’s name, things got uncomfortable.
 No one was outright rude to me, and I’m sure none of them intended to make me feel bad, but the awkward silences and tense responses (“Um…ohhh…”) that followed my admission were clear enough, and I felt like people didn’t take anything I said seriously after that.
 This was enough to give me an insecurity complex that I projected onto almost everyone I met: Before people even had a chance to respond to me, my brain would run through a slew of negative assumptions: They think I’m stupid.
 They think I’m lazy.
 They totally think I’m lazy.
 They think I messed up in high school or didn’t get accepted into any college because I’m not good enough.
 They think I have no credibility and that I don’t know what I’m talking about.
 When school came up in casual conversation, I’d quickly turn the question around (“Where do you you go to school?”) or complain that all I thought about was school, so could we talk about something else?